 - Online software is designed such that it is impossible for players to make illegal bids, or penalty plays (simplifying the Director’s role).

 - All conventional bids (ones that you would announce or alert in FtoF bridge) are self-alerted.
 When a player self-alerts, the alert together with an explanation is communicated only to the opponents – not to partner.
-It is recommended that all bids (up to 7NT) are alerted.
+Whilst it is not mandatory to alert conventional calls above 3NT, it is recommended as a matter of courtesy that all bids (up to 7NT) are alerted.

 - Any further explanation of a convention must be made via private messaging (ideally to both opponents).